 - On level up, the message: “Your skill in Protection increased to 15” was added in 1.12.1, and we’re intending to keep that.

 - You are unable to Polymorph enemy targets that are tapped by players with whom you are not grouped.

 - At all levels of player characters and enemies, aggro radius is set to the intended distance.

 What's the latest news on WoW Classic?

-As we approach the summer release date, Blizzard is constantly revealing new information.
+As we approach the release date, Blizzard is constantly revealing new information.
 More recently, it revealed how itemization would work in WoW Classic.
 Without going into too much detail, all abilities and equipment will function as they did in patch 1.12.
 While dungeons, raids, and PvP features will gradually roll out like they did during WoW's initial release, equipment and abilities won't constantly change to reflect the minor adjustments that Blizzard made with each patch.

 What is WoW Classic, exactly?

 World of Warcraft is practically a different game than when it first launched back in 2004.
 Through a continuous cycle of updates and expansions, systems have been changed, entire continents added, and character classes overhauled countless times.
 Many people like these changes (modern WoW is more accessible than ever), but a lot of people are nostalgic for Warcraft's days of yore and the way it used to play.